tldr-pages/tldr/pages/common/kdeconnect-cli.md

 `kdeconnect-cli --ring --name {{device_name}}`

-- Share a file or URL to a paired device, specifying its ID:
+- Share a file or URL with a paired device, specifying its ID:

 `kdeconnect-cli --share {{path/to/file|URL}} --device {{device_id}}`